nnaisense/evotorch/README.md

 # Instantiate a standard output logger
 _ = StdOutLogger(searcher)

-# Instantiate a pickling logger that will periodically save
+# Optional: Instantiate a logger to pickle and save the results periodically.
-# the current solution
+# In this example, among the saved results will be the center of the search
+# distribution, since we are using PGPE which is distribution-based.
 _ = PicklingLogger(searcher, interval=10)

 # Run the algorithm for the specified amount of generations